ManueGE/Raccoon/README.md

 To explain how use Raccoon, we are going to build a simple example.

-Let's suppose we have an API with 3 methods:
+Let's suppose we have an API with 2 methods:

 - `GET http://sampleapi.com/users/`: Get a list of users.
 - `GET http://sampleapi.com/users/<id>/`: Get the detail of the given user.

-We also have to add an api key as a header in the request.
+We also have to add an api key as a header in the requests.

 To modelize the response, we have our `NSManagedObject` subclass called `User` which has been prepared to being serialized using [**Groot**](https://github.com/gonzalezreal/Groot).